zorian-f/nd013-c1-vision-solution/README.md

 ```
 As can bee seen by the first line of the output `[(1, 76.3081267096091, 17296), (2, 23.07861995941057, 5231), (4, 0.613253330980323, 139)]` there are only 0.61% of cyclists, 23.08% pedestrians and 76.30% Vehicles.
 The result of the analysis confirms the imbalance, which we already saw in the Classdistribution analysis.
 The rest of the output shows how many recordings of a cyclists are within one tfRecord-file, the last line for exmaple shows that there are 5 occurences of cyclist int `segment-10107710434105775874_760_000_780_000_with_camera_labels_70.tfrecord`.
 #### Boundingbox Size
-The Pictures of the Dataset were heavily resized and distored.
-Along the pictures, the Boundingboxes got resized aswell and therefore Boxes which were small in the first got even smaller.
-The get a good Impression of the Sizedistribution i created a Histogramm which shows the distribution of Boxsizes (squarepixels).
-The three Histogramms are from the same data, only plotted with different ranges.
+The Pictures of the Dataset were heavily resized and distorted.
+Along the pictures, the Boundingboxes got resized as well and therefore Boxes which were small in the first got even smaller.
+The get a good Impression of the Size distribution I created a Histogram which shows the distribution of Box sizes (squarepixels).
+The three Histograms are from the same data, only plotted with different ranges.

 <p align="center" width="100%">
     <img width="100%" src="https://github.com/zorian-f/nd013-c1-vision-solution/blob/main/visualization/bbox_size_histo.png">
 </p>

 The left graph shows the data with maximum range, what stands out is that there is a notably big Boundginbox (>400k) If we sample a pictures from that Dataset we can see that there is a error in the dataset.
-The Recording suggests that there is a pedestrian over the whole screen whihc makes no sense.
+The Recording suggests that there is a pedestrian over the whole screen which makes no sense.
 Because of that error the `segment-11252086830380107152_1540_000_1560_000_with_camera_labels.tfrecord` should no be used.

 <p float="left" align="middle" width="49%" >
   <img src="https://github.com/zorian-f/nd013-c1-vision-solution/blob/main/visualization/642_segment-11252086830380107152_1540_000_1560_000_with_camera_labels_50.tfrecord.png" width="49%"/>
   <img src="https://github.com/zorian-f/nd013-c1-vision-solution/blob/main/visualization/646_segment-11252086830380107152_1540_000_1560_000_with_camera_labels_180.tfrecord.png" width="49%"/>
 </p>

-The Histogram also schows that there are a lot of "small" BBoxes (note the logarithmitc scale!).
+The Histogram also shows that there are a lot of "small" BBoxes (note the logarithmic scale!).
 In the Pictures below we can see examples of small BBoxes.
-As stated in the the [SSD Paper](https://arxiv.org/pdf/1512.02325.pdf), the model got a bad performance at small objects and is very sensitiv to BBox-size:
+As stated in the the [SSD Paper](https://arxiv.org/pdf/1512.02325.pdf), the model got a bad performance at small objects and is very sensitive to BBox-size:
 >...
 Figure 4 shows that SSD is very sensitive to the bounding box size.
 In other words, it has much worse performance on smaller objects than bigger objects. ...

 The Paper also suggests random cropping as a augmentation method to increase the performance on small objects: